-It does all the things you'd expect of a multitrack recorder, so if you're familiar with recorders, you can probably install the software on a Raspberry PI, launch the application, and get to work.
+It does all the things you'd expect of a multitrack recorder, so if you're familiar with recorders, you can probably install the software on a Raspberry PI, launch the application and get it to work.

 Z-LiveRec also has a few features that go beyond what you usually see in a recorder.
-Some of these features are ability to record to one multitrack file, go beyond 4GB limit, up to 48 channels and a player for virtual soundchecks. (without musicians or just let the band to listen to the PA sound.)
-News is also that Z-LiveRec now includes a complete touch based graphical user interface.
+Some of these features are ability to record to one multitrack file, go beyond 4GB limit, up to 48 channels and be a player for virtual soundchecks. (without musicians or just let the band to listen to the PA mix.)
+News is that Z-LiveRec now includes a complete touch based graphical user interface and advanced export functions.

-Raspberry PI is a very popular platform for everybody looking for a nice small system for all kinds of tasks - but the PI also comes packed with some great CPU power to perform certain demanding tasks.
+Raspberry PI is a very popular platform for everybody looking for a small system for all kinds of tasks - but the PI also comes packed with some great CPU power to perform certain demanding tasks.
 One of them to use it as a multitrack recorder/player for any USB Class Audio devices with ALSA support like Focusrite Scarlett, Zoom U24 and digital mixing consoles like Mackie DL-16S/DL-32S series, Behringer XR18/X32, Midas MR18 series.
 (More mixer vendors will probably work)